Hate RFID Asset Tracking Systems? Beacons Can Help!

 - or eliminate wasted time and resources in healthcare administration…

-new Bluetooth beacons offer not only an affordable asset management system but a scaleable, long-term solution
+new Bluetooth tags offer not only an affordable asset management system but a scaleable, long-term solution

-Plus, Bluetooth beacons are 3-4 times cheaper than active RFID tags.
+Plus, gs are 3-4 times cheaper than active RFID tags.

 Goodbye RFID tags and barcodes for asset tracking